Sharper bounds and structural results for minimally nonlinear 0-1 matrices: Structural results

 \end{theorem}

-Together, the next two results show that if a minimally non-linear 0-1 matrix has ones in the same row with exactly $d$ columns between them, then within these columns there are at most $2d-1$ rows above and $2d-1$ rows below with ones.
+Together, the next two results show that if a minimally nonlinear 0-1 matrix has ones in the same row with exactly $d$ columns between them, then within these columns there are at most $2d-1$ rows above and $2d-1$ rows below with ones.

-\begin{lemma} A minimally non-linear matrix avoids the pattern below.
-Notice the second row is empty.
+\begin{lemma} Minimally nonlinear matrices avoid the pattern $Y$ below.
+Note that the second row of $Y$ is empty.

-\end{lemma} \begin{proof} The only possible one in the second row is in middle column, which makes it non-minimally non-linear. \end{proof}
+\end{lemma} \begin{proof} Suppose for contradiction that a minimally nonlinear matrix $M$ contains $Y$.
+Let row $r$ be the row of $M$ that contains the second row of the copy of $Y$.
+Note that row $r$ can only contain at most a single one, and that one has to be in the same column as the top entry of the copy of $Y$, or else $M$ would contain $S_1$, $S_2$, or their transformations.
+Construct $M'$ by removing the row of $M$ that contains the second row of the copy of $Y$.
+We have $ex(n, M)\leq 2ex(n, M')$, see Lemma 2.3(g) of \cite{gtar}, so $M'$ is also nonlinear, a contradiction. \end{proof}

-\begin{theorem} If two ones from minimally non-linear $M$ are in the same row and have exactly $d$ other columns between them, then within these columns there are at most $2d-1$ rows above and $2d-1$ below with ones. \end{theorem} \begin{proof} Consider the intersection of the $d$ columns and all the rows above.
-Each column has no more than two ones according to Lemma~\ref{lemma:two_and_two}, and no column has non-adjacent ones.
-If the top $2d$ rows are all non-empty, then every column has exactly two ones, and every row has exactly a one.
-Moreover the top two rows have ones in the same column, making $M$ still non-linear when the top row is removed, contradiction. \end{proof}
+\begin{theorem} If two ones in a minimally nonlinear matrix $M$ are in the same row and have exactly $d>0$ other columns between them, then within these $d$ columns there are at most $2d-1$ rows above and $2d-1$ rows below with ones. \end{theorem} \begin{proof} Consider the intersection of the $d$ columns and all the rows above.
+Each column has no more than two ones in the intersection according to Lemma~\ref{lemma:two_and_two}, and no column has non-adjacent ones in the intersection.
+If $2d$ rows are nonempty in the intersection, then every column in the intersection has exactly two ones in the intersection, and every nonempty row in the intersection has a single one in $M$, or else $M$ would contain $S_1$ or $Q_1$ or their transformations.
+Moreover every row in the intersection above the first nonempty row must be nonempty in the intersection, or else $M$ would contain $S_2$, $Q_3$, or their transformations since $M$ has no empty rows.
+Thus the top two rows in the intersection have ones in the same column and zeroes elsewhere, making $M$ still nonlinear when the top row is removed, see Lemma 2.3(d) of \cite{gtar}, a contradiction.
+Thus at most $2d-1$ rows in the intersection are nonempty. \end{proof}